dipperLyra/user-manager/README.md

 - Clone the repository.

-- To change into the project run `cd ondeck`
+- To change into the project run `cd user-manager`

 - Run `npm install`

+- Make a new copy of .env.sample and change the name to .env Run `cp .env.sample .env`

+- Edit the content of .env to match your system properties.
+To avoid any incidence that could lead to a Civil War I would not give example with any.
+Even me and family would go with vim 🙅🏾‍♂️

 - Run `node mailer/email.js`

 - Open another terminal and run `npm run build-start` to build and start the application.
-Run `npm start` on subsequent start of the application.
+Although subsequently to start the application you would only need to run `npm start`.
+Except you have pulled a new version from the git repository and want to rebuild the project.

 I understand that the set up could be automated, I intend to that when I am less busy.